-Picking the wrong computer consultant to support your network can be incredibly frustrating and expensive, and could end up costing you in downtime, data loss and expensive repair bills, not to mention the headaches and frustration!
+Picking the wrong IT Solutions Provider to support your network can be incredibly frustrating and expensive, and could end up costing you in downtime, data loss and expensive repair bills, not to mention the headaches and frustration!

 We've compiled a list of five common oversights businesses make when it comes to selecting an IT Services Provider to manage their network.

 - Choosing a computer consultant based on a single phone call.
 We recommend you invite them into your office and ask them for a written proposal.
 Be clear on what your expectations are and what type of problems you want them to resolve.
 As stated a moment ago, a competent professional should offer to do an audit of your network to diagnose your system BEFORE quoting you anything.
 After all, would you take a doctor’s word that you need surgery if they hadn’t done x-rays or other diagnostics?
 Of course not!
 Prescription without diagnosis is malpractice.

 - Choosing a computer consultant that doesn’t have a written risk-free guarantee.
 In our view, a good consulting firm should be accountable for their services and for making things RIGHT.
 If you aren’t pleased with a job that was done, they should (at a minimum) make it right for free; and if they simply cannot resolve an issue to YOUR satisfaction, you shouldn’t be stuck in the contract.